 First, you will be expected to submit all of the paperwork we outlined above, pay the due diligence fees, and initiate the process of getting citizenship approval.
 This usually takes a couple of months.

 Then, if your background check comes back clear, you will be approved for citizenship and invited to make or finalize your investment.

-It should be noted that, currently, St. Kitts and Nevis is not accepting applicants from the Republic of Iraq or the Republic of Yemen.
+It should be noted that, currently, St. Kitts citizenship by investment program is not accepting applicants from the Republic of Iraq or the Republic of Yemen.

 Accelerated Application Process

-Even though St. Kitts and Nevis citizenship can be obtained pretty quickly, it’s still too long for some people.
+Even though St. Kitts & Nevis citizenship can be obtained pretty quickly, it’s still too long for some people.

 If you want your passport in under two months, then the Accelerated Application Process might be just the ticket.